 Create a habit of writing regularly so that you can practice as much as possible.
 You could keep a diary in your new language or start a blog about what you’ve been learning.
 I found that chatting by instant message (for example using Facebook chat) was a good way to practice writing and the language of conversation at the same time — and it’s easier than speaking in person because you have time to think before answering a message.

-You can find people to chat with in communities like Italki or LiveMocha, and these pages also allow you to submit texts you’ve written and other users will correct it for you.
+You can find people to chat with in communities like Italki, which also allows you to submit texts you’ve written and other users will correct them for you.
 The idea is that you correct texts by other users who are learning your native language.
 LingQ and Busuu are other pages in which other users edit your texts.

 Learning new words is really important, but it’s a good idea to make the task fun by using apps like Duolingo or Busuu.
 These apps divide the language into units, and you can earn prizes for studying — and everyone likes prizes, right?

 It’s a good idea to use a monolingual dictionary (in the language you’re learning only) to help you think as much as possible in your target language.
 Wordreference.com is a good choice.

 You can also use a dictionary to translate between your language and the one you’re learning — SpanishDict is a good choice for Spanish learners.
 You should also create a personal dictionary in your phone or in a notebook.
 I found that a notebook is better because the act of writing helps you learn the words.
 Buy a small one and take it with you everywhere you go so that you can check your words at any time of day.

 Another way of studying during the day is using spaced repetition programs such as Anki, which you can study on your computer or your mobile phone.
 There are many ways to study vocabulary, you have to find the best way for you and do as much as possible!
 Other options are studying lists of common words or watching videos on YouTube.